ANALYSIS-Pakistan’s deepening political crisis douses hopes for IMF relief

 "However, instances of violence likely justify a postponement in the election and make credibly committing to painful fiscal cuts even harder," he said.

-(Reporting by Karin Strohecker and Jorgelina do Rosario in London, and Ariba Shahid in Karachi, Editing by Nick Macfie)
+(Reporting by Karin Strohecker and Jorgelina do Rosario in London, and Ariba Shahid in Karachi, additional reporting by Libby George, Editing by Nick Macfie)

 ((karin.strohecker@thomsonreuters.com; +442075427262; Reuters Messaging: karin.strohecker.reuters.com@reuters.net))